totmicro/atlantis-yaml-generator/README.md

 *When you run this command within an Atlantis workflow, it will make an effort to automatically identify the GitHub token by extracting it from the URL in the .git/config file.*

+*When you run this command within an Atlantis workflow, `base-repo` `base-repo-owner` and `pull-num parameters will be automatically identified.*

 -------

 **Workflows**